 2026 MLB Opening Day odds, line, picks: Giants vs. Yankees predictions from expert who's up 133 units

 First pitch from Oracle Park in San Francisco is 8:05 p.m.
 ET.
-The latest Giants vs. Yankees odds list New York as the -125 favorite on the money line (risk $125 to win $100).
-The over/under for total runs is 7.
+The latest Giants vs. Yankees odds list New York as the -121 favorite on the money line (risk $121 to win $100).
+The over/under for total runs is 7, and New York is -1.5 (+146) on the run line.
 Before making any Giants vs. Yankees picks, be sure to see what SportsLine expert Angelo Magliocca has to say.

 New users can claim a special offer by signing up for DraftKings Sportsbook.
 Visit our DraftKings promo code review right now to see their latest offers and get started.